 The house has 2 floors with a loft.
 There are 2 private bedrooms (the kind with doors, walls, and ceilings) and an opportunity for an open bed area in the loft.
-It has 2 full bathrooms, one is an ensuite attached to the master, the other is in the basement.
+It has 2 full bathrooms, one is an ensuite attached to the main bedroom, the other is in the basement.
 The loft has its own powder room and there’s another off the kitchen on the main floor.
 Outside the home are a firepit, outdoor shower, and sauna.

 It was built in 2004 and is at the top of a mountain ridge that overlooks the lake.
 Our new house does not have a lake view (the homes on the other side of the street do) but we really love that mountain view.
 The house sits in a wooded development near a boat launch attached to a large, manmade lake.

 We know what we want the end goal to be in the broadest sense – we want to create a space that has the comforts of home but that feels like somewhere different.
 Our timeline is loose because we don’t want to stress ourselves out and because life has brought us some surprises: see my health update I hid in my last Friday Catch Up post.
 It would be amazing to wrap everything up by the time peak rental season arrives (May-August 2020) but we just aren’t going to rush it.
 We can and will enjoy this home as it is right now.